artificialideas/MediLabo/README.md

 * Use of environment variables for sensitive information.

 ### Database Initialization:
-* For MSSQL, creation of an initialization SQL script to set up the database schema and initial data.
+* Creation of initialization SQL scripts to set up the database schema and initial data.
 * In Docker Compose, mount of the initialization script to `/docker-entrypoint-initdb.d/` for automatic execution during container startup.

 ### Docker Compose File & Container Configuration: